TezDevContainers/smartpy-dc/README.md

 This is another shortcut worth remembering!

-## The .devcontainer folder
+### The .devcontainer folder

 You will notice your workspace contains a single folder called ".devcontainer".
-This contains configuration files which allow the repo to run in a "Development Container" which keeps the development environment constant across systems.
-Unless you are an advanced user, leave these files alone.
+This contains configuration files which allow the repo to run in a "Development Container".
+This keeps the development environment constant across systems.
+This will become really helpful in the future for sharing your repo with others and allowing others to reproduce bugs you are trying to fix.
+For now, just leave these files alone.

-## Optional: using Codespaces with your local version of VSCode
+### Optional: using Codespaces with your local version of VSCode

 If you are familiar with VSCode and wish to use your natively-installed VSCode instead of an in-browser instance, open the command palette and select "Codespaces: Open in VS Code Desktop".

-## Optional: Connect to your own fork of the tutorial repository
+### Optional: Connect to your own fork of the tutorial repository

 In the Activity Bar, click the Source Control view.
-IMAGE

-To stage your changes, click the + symbol on the line next to the word changes (it appears when you mouseover the word *changes*) IMAGE
+To stage your changes, click the + symbol on the line next to the word changes (it appears when you mouseover the word *changes*)

 To commit your staged changes, type a commit message describing the change you've made, then click Commit.
-IMAGE

-Click Publish Branch IMAGE
+Click Publish Branch.

 In the "Repository Name" dropdown, type a name for your new repository, then select Publish to GitHub private repository or Publish to GitHub public repository.
-IMAGE

 ## Next steps

-You can now choose to either complete the tutorials with a remote setup (via a codespaces server) or a local devcontainer setup (on your own computer)
+You can now choose to either complete the tutorials with a remote setup (via a codespaces server) or a local devcontainer setup (on your own computer).

 **Remote Option**: Skip the rest of this readme and complete the tutorials in your new codespace, using the in-browser Visual Studio Code
 **Local Option**: Create your own fork of the repo and complete the tutorials in your local instance of Visual Studio Code